Historically Reported Douglas-Fir Exceeding 300 and 400 Feet

 318 ft “Other Douglas firs in Washington notable for great height include one near Hoquiam 318 feet high” – Miscellaneous publication, Issue 295- By United States.
 Dept. of Agriculture, United States.
 Science and Education Administration – 1938- pg.
 97.

-320+ft Estimated original height of Red Creek Fir, Vancouver IS, BC.
-239 ft to broken top, diameter of broken top 2.95 ft .
+320 ft Estimated original height of Red Creek Fir, Vancouver Island, BC.
+239 ft to a broken top, diameter of broken top 2.95 ft .
 Diameter at breast ht 13.9 ft.
 Total current height 242 feet.
+The 320 foot original height before top blown off, was estimated by the late Randy Stoltmann, and Dr. Al Carder in the Western Canada Wilderness Committee, 1986 article “ Last of the Giants.”

 320 ft James Irvine Fir — Prairie Creek State Park/ James Irvine Trail, Cal.